 The prize set before us is God's calling above, which might be rendered the "up calling."
 Like our Lord before His exaltation, our present career is a "down calling," a descent, a humiliation.
 He humbled Himself and became obedient unto death, even the death of the cross.
 Wherefore God highly exalts Him.
 Exaltation is the prize set before Him and us.
 The glory awaits us at the goal.
 God has called us, indeed, but He has not yet called us up.
 Now we need to be emptied of ourselves and be found in Him, in lowliness seeking conformation to His death, and a realization of the power of His resurrection.
 Then we will realize it to the full and attain the prize of prizes, transformation into His glorious likeness.
 It is presented as a prize because it cannot be ours until we reach the goal at the end of the race, not that we alone win it in competition with others.

-Among the saints there are many, if not most, who cannot follow what is here set forth.
+Among the saints, there are many, if not most, who cannot follow what is here set forth.
 They have many things in the flesh, race, position, attainments, and reputation, which they cannot forfeit for Christ.
 They would not think of refusing them as refuse in order to gain Christ.
-Of conformity to His death they known little or nothing, nor of the power of His resurrection.
+Of conformity to His death, they know little or nothing, nor of the power of His resurrection.
 In a word, they are immature.
 In the language of the race course, they lag behind and cannot see the goal.
 Those who are mature, whose hearts have been opened to the final revelations through Paul, who are no longer puzzled by the enigmas of previous revelation but see face to face (1 Cor.13:12), should be disposed like Paul (3:15).
 Eventually all will come to this knowledge (3:15).

 There is a tendency to create a gap between the mature and the immature, those who have gone ahead in the race and those who lag behind.
 We would be inclined to urge the laggards to mend their pace, and to catch up with those ahead of them.
 But the immature have no clear realization of their backwardness.
 They sometimes consider minority quite the normal state, and maturity an undue assumption.
 It seems a settled opinion that, in religion, there must be clouds and mystery.
 Clearness is only conceit.
 This comes largely because they are constantly occupied with the Scriptures intended for the immature, and have never followed Paul into perfection.
 But there is no exhortation to them to hurry, but to the mature to accommodate themselves to them.
 "In what we outstrip, there is to be a mutual disposition to observe the same fundamental rule" (3:16).